 2. Medical exemptions

 Although the guidance on “Temporary Medical Exemptions” and “Proving you are unable to get vaccinated” refer to a number of different factors (set out above) which may give rise to a medical exemption, the updated Operational Guidance still refers to the Green book on Immunisation against infectious disease, Chapter 14a and clinical advice from the Joint Committee of Vaccination and Immunisation (JCVI).
-It is still not clear what such clinical advice will entail.

 3. Other measures